K0K0SHA/project_WPA3-PSK_hack/README.md

 and beacon-tracking attempts.

 # Building WiFi Hacking Labs

   Building a lab for hacking is considered important so you can experiment in a legal and safe type of environment.
 Normally, the training hacker would use VirtualBox or VMWare, or some other hyper- visor.
 They would set up as many virtual machines on their network as needed, and then run the experiment they're trying to do.
 This type of lab setup is great, but in order to practice hacking 802.11 networks, you'll need more than a couple of VM's and a server.
 In other words, forget what you know about setting up a conventional malware testing labs.
 A lab has to be purpose built.
-  Actually, hardware is a very important question in 802.11 hacking.
-802.11 hacking is unlike most other types of hacking that you can just practice online.
-Many types of hacking such as web hacking, privilege escalation via buffer overflows, etc. can be done completely remotely online on someone else's machine.
-For a legal example of such labs, you can visit overthewire.org/wargames Overthewire.org is a great place to hack, but does not have 802.11 wargames.
-The reason for this is because building a WiFi hacking lab is actually pretty hard.
-As previously mentioned, you need various hardware.
-In this research project, I'll summarize the hardware I've used, why I've used it, and what other hardware can be used in the lab.

   In order to keep things legal, hacking 802.11 networks would require building your own first.
 One easy way of building your own 802.11 WiFi network is by plugging in an access point in your home.
 Most people consider a 'router' and a wireless AP to be the same thing.
 For the purpose of a small